-Next in our series of scenic cycle rides is the lovely Wandle Trail in South West London.
+You’ll find the lovely Wandle Trail cycle route in South West London.

-We rode a 7 mile section of this route between Earlsfield and Hackbridge.
+The whole trail is 12 miles, but if you fancy a shorter version, try cycling the 7 mile section from Earlsfield to Hackbridge.
 There are train stations at each end so it’s easy to reach with your bike if you’re coming from somewhere else.
-The whole trail is 12 miles if you’re feeling energetic!

 Crossing a number of green spaces, the Wandle Trail follows the twists and turns of the pretty river Wandle, taking in over ten parks, wetlands, and a nature reserve.
 Whether you want to practice on your bike in peaceful surroundings, or blow away the cobwebs, this is the perfect place to retreat from the city.